Understanding Evil-GPT on TryHackMe

 Lessons Learned

-Key Takeaway: Intelligent command reformulation is critical for exploiting AI-driven interfaces.
+Key Takeaway: Command reformulation and context manipulation are critical for exploiting AI-driven interfaces.

 Prompt Injection

-Manipulating AI inputs to execute unintended commands (e.g., disguising cat /root/flag.txt as a "read" request).
+- Definition: Manipulating AI inputs to execute unintended commands.

 NLP-to-Shell Translation